MCreator/MCreator/plugins/mcreator-localization/help/default/recipe/unlocking_items.md

-When an item from this list is collected, the recipe will be unlocked in the recipe book.
+When any item from this list is collected, the recipe will be unlocked in the recipe book.